How ERP, PIM and DAM Work Together to Form a Single Source of Truth

 What is PIM?

-The PIM tool aims to store and manage content for all product marketing needs.
+The best PIM software aims to store and manage content for all product marketing needs.
 Danich and Gannon define it as a system that “can be used to enrich products for commercial purposes across three dimensions: content, commercial, and communal.”
 In other words, PIM’s purpose is to inform and delight customers and make work easier for your organization’s employees.

 A PIM holds and organizes all levels of product categorization and the outputs – or the distribution channels.